junquera/c-lock/README.md

 By now, and until I finish a first stable version, I want to control the code.
 The best way of contribute to this project is apporting ideas and reviewing code.
 Any help is welcome!

+For example, its obvious that I need help with documentation images, design, logo... :blush:
 <!-- ## Credits -->

 ## License